23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Incorporate Maritime-Inspired Hardware Details

-20. Create Visual Interest with Coastal Wall Art
+20. Fill Your Walls with Meaningful Coastal Art

 Coastal-themed artwork in a beautifully decorated kitchen